-1. If Pat feared Death as a result of testing positive for HIV, he would need to face the fact of his death-not because he is infected with HIV, but because he is a human being; therefore his death, like that of all creatures on earth, is inevitable.
+- 1. If you fear Death, face the fact of your death-not because you have HIV, but because you are a human being; therefore your death, like that of all creatures on earth, is inevitable.
 Most of us don't want to contemplate the inevitable physical death of our bodies.
 It takes courage, but the alternative is fear and withdrawal which blocks energy needed for living life fully.
-One way to reduce the fear of death is to take control of those aspects of your death that you can control:
+One way to reduce the fear of death is to take control of those aspects of your death that you can control: - a.

-- a.
 Have a living will that will inform people if you do not wish to be kept alive by any artificial means.
 If you don't have an attorney, you can obtain a Living Will in many stationery stores. - b.
 Make your wishes known about the disposal of your physical remains.
 Do you wish to be buried or cremated? - c.
 Identify someone you can trust to make choices for you if you can no longer make them for yourself and discuss your wishes with this person. - d.
 If fear is an automatic response to thoughts of death, replace the fear with an automatic relaxation response.
-Do the following exercise daily:
+Do this exercise daily: